The Ultimate Guide to Hiring a Software Development Company

 - How did they handle conversations about going over budgets, or changing financial priorities?

 These questions are more universal.
-But since software development is a complex field, your company might need to ask some additional questions.
+But since software development is a complex field, your company might need to ask some additional questions to reduce risks.
 For example, if you are in an industry where security is important, you might want to include what security measures they take, and how they’ve handled confidential projects in the past.

 What to discuss with your dedicated team